After your surgery you may be concerned about how you will feel, the possible side effects and your follow up appointments.

 If you had some lymph nodes in your neck removed, the swelling may continue to be there and sometimes it gets worse.
 This is called lymphoedema.

 Tell your doctor if you continue to have swelling in your neck after a few weeks.
 You may need some more exercises to help the swelling go down.

 Follow up appointments

-You’ll have follow up appointments to check your recovery and sort out any problems.
-They‘re also your opportunity to raise any concerns you have about your progress.
+You will have follow up appointments to check your recovery.
+This may include blood tests to check hormone and calcium levels if you need them.
+Your appointments are also an opportunity to raise any concerns you have about your progress.